humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 A slightly smarter way is to just start over when you get off track, discarding your session and starting a new one, perhaps with a little more steering in the prompt.

-> [original prompt], but make sure not to use XYZ approach, that won't work
+> [original prompt], but make sure you use XYZ approach, because ABC approach won't work

 <img width="1331" height="744" alt="Screenshot 2025-08-29 at 11 08 55 AM" src="https://github.com/user-attachments/assets/c96f9b42-0801-428a-b366-af871d1f97af" />

 ### Slightly Smarter: Intentional Compaction

 You have probably done something I've come to call "intentional compaction".
 Whether you're on track or not, as your context starts to fill up, you probably want to pause your work and start over with a fresh context window.
-To do this, you might drop a prompt like
+To do this, you might use a prompt like

 > "Write everything we did so far to progress.md, ensure to note the end goal, the approach we're taking, the steps we've done so far, and the current failure we're working on"